commercial calculation exercises bac pro commerce pdf | 9 Exercises

 States :

-The travel agency "EcoVoyages" offers luxury stays for a sales price excluding tax of €3.
-The direct cost of a stay is €500.
-They sold 2 stays this quarter.
+The travel agency "EcoVoyages" offers luxury vacation packages for a list price of €3,500 (excluding VAT).
+The direct cost of a trip is €2,500.
+They sold 50 trips this quarter.
 The agency wants to analyze its financial performance to optimize its profitability.

 Work to do :